AnacletoLAB/schemalink-docs/guides/developer-guide/schemalink-deploy.md

 >   [Docker](https://docs.docker.com/),
 >   [Traefik](https://doc.traefik.io/traefik/).

-SchemaLink is deployed as a docker compose project.
-To achieve that, both the webapp and the api offer a `Dockerfile`.
-On each tag on the main branch, the docker image is built by a GitHub action and pushed to the GitHub container registry.
-A `Traefik` container can also be included in the docker compose project, acting as a reverse proxy and taking care of routing and securing the connection.
-The deployment is automated using an `Ansible` playbook.

 ### Deploy a different/new version of the webapp/API

 Which version of the webapp/API is currently deployed is specified in the